raghavagps/hemopi2/README.md

 **Jobs**:  In this program, two models have been incorporated;
 1) Prediction: Prediction for predicting given input peptide sequence as hemolytic and non-hemolytic peptide.
 2) Protein Scanning: for the prediction of hemolytic regions in a protein sequence.
-3) Design: generates mutant peptides with a single amino acid or dipeptide at particulal position provided by user and predict their hemolytic activity
+3) Design: generates mutant peptides with a single amino acid or dipeptide at particulal position provided by user and predict their hemolytic activity.
+Provide residue (-r) and position (-p) while using this job.
-4) Design all possible mutants: Design all possible mutants predict their hemolytic activity
+4) Design all possible mutants: Design all possible mutants predict their hemolytic activity.
 5) Motif Scanning: This job facilitates users in scanning or mapping hemolytic motifs within the query sequence using MERCI.

 **Models**:  In this program, four models have been incorporated;